dkachele/dkachele/README.md

 I work a bit at night and on the weekends.
 This is my choice. *I do not expect the same from you.* I might Slack or email you things, but unless a text or phone call accompanies it, it can always wait until work begins for you on your next working day.

-I respect both the ability to respond immediately and the need to thoughtfully reflect and get back to me; for the later, I expect an immediate (within the time expectation outlined below) response that states an estimated time of the thoughtful one.
+I respect both the ability to respond immediately and the need to thoughtfully reflect and get back to me; for the later, I expect an immediate (within the time expectation outlined below) response that states an estimated time for the thoughtful one.

 **Email:** I expect you to read and reply to emails at least once a day, I also expect you to **_not_** check it outside of business hours.